solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 - `tree_authority` - The authority for the Merkle tree, used for signing compression-related CPIs.
 - `merkle_tree` - The address of the Merkle tree where note hashes are stored;
-  this will be unchecked as it's validated by the State Compression Program.
+  this will be unchecked as it’s validated by the State Compression Program.
 - `log_wrapper` - The address of the Noop Program.
 - `compression_program` - The address of the State Compression Program.